-Select the cluster to which the base should be assigned to from the Cluster option menu.
+- Select the cluster to which the base should be assigned to from the Cluster option menu.
 Base stations only synchronise within the same cluster, meaning that a handover of a handset from one cluster to a neighbouring cluster is not possible.
-The DECT multicell system can manage up to nine clusters.

-Select the synchronisation level for the base station from the DECT Level option menu.
+The DECT multicell system can manage up to nine clusters. - ▶ Select the synchronisation level for the base station from the DECT Level option menu.
 DECT level 1 is the highest level and may appear only once in each cluster.
 A base station always synchronises itself with a base station that has a better sync level.
 If it sees several base stations with a better sync level, it synchronises itself with the base station that has the strongest signal.
-If it does not see any base station with a higher sync level, it cannot synchronise.

-Mark the LAN Master check box, if the base station should act as LAN master.
+If it does not see any base station with a higher sync level, it cannot synchronise. - Mark the LAN Master check box, if the base station should act as LAN master.
 If synchronisation via LAN is used, there must be one base station acting as LAN master.
-Currently the LAN master can only be configured on DECT level 1.

-This device should only be used as a base station.
-Devices on which the DECT Manager/Integrator is active in addition to the base station are not suitable as LAN masters due to the variety of tasks and traffic to be served.

-From the Sync Slave option menu select whether the base station is to be synchronised via DECT or via LAN.
+Currently the LAN master can only be configured on DECT level 1. - ▶ From the Sync Slave option menu select whether the base station is to be synchronised via DECT or via LAN.
 For the Sync master leave this column empty.

+▶ Enter a search item (full field content) in the text field ... only entries containing text matching the search item in any column are shown in the table.

+▶ In the Search in option menu select the columns which should be searched for the entered search item... only entries containing text matching the search item in the selected column are shown in the table.

+Click on the arrows next to the column header to sort the table on the column content in ascending or descending order.

+Click on the View option menu on the right ► Select the columns you want to be displayed in the table (3 / 5) = displayed/hidden).

+On the right side below the list select the maximum number of entries that should be displayed on a page (10, 25, 50, 100).

+If there are more list entries than the selected number, you can browse through the whole table page by page.
+The number of pages is shown below the list.
+The current page is highlighted.

+- Click on Previous or Next to scroll through the list page by page. - Click on a specific page number, to go to the desired page directly.